-(b) Describe the system used for controlling and monitoring domestic landings of SBT.
-This should include details of:

-- Rules for designated ports of landing of SBT: Landing ports in South Africa have been designated in terms of the permit conditions.
+- (b) Describe the system used for controlling and monitoring domestic landings of SBT.
+This should include details of: - i.
+Rules for designated ports of landing of SBT:Landing ports in South Africa have been designated in terms of the permit conditions.
 If a company would like to land product outside of South Africa then the right holder is responsible for arranging for a South African FCO to be present at the landing of the product in a foreign port.
 This provision in permit conditions is yet to be tested. - ii.
 Inspections required for landings of SBT (including % coverage):-There is 100% inspection and monitoring of SBT landings. - iii.
-Monitoring systems for recording the quantity of SBT landed:-

-Fishery Control officers/ Fishery Monitors are required to monitor every offload of vessels fishing in the South African large pelagic longline fishery.
+Monitoring systems for recording the quantity of SBT landed:Fishery Control officers/ Fishery Monitors are required to monitor every offload of vessels fishing in the South African large pelagic longline fishery.
 Fish are sorted by species on deck before being weighed in order to determine the weight by species.
 The FCOs/FMs record the information and signs off a landing declaration form which the representative of the right holder is also required to sign.
-The landing declarations are used for quota control.

-- iv.
-Process for validating collecting the relevant CCSBT CDS documents (Catch Monitoring Form, and depending on circumstances, Catch Tagging Form):-The landing declaration forms which are signed off by the FCO/FM are used together with the CTs to verify the maximum Southern Blue Fin that an entity may export on a consignment basis. - v.
-Reference to applicable legislation and penalties:-Section 13(2) of the MLRA Swordfish and tuna longline permit conditions.
-Penalties could range from revocation, or suspension of a fishing right in the case of serious offences in terms of section 28 of the MLRA or fines could be imposed in terms of criminal proceedings. - vi.
+The landing declarations are used for quota control. - iv.
+Process for validating エラー! ブックマークが定義されていません。 and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, and depending on circumstances, Catch Tagging Form):The landing declaration forms which are signed off by the FCO/FM are used together with the CTs to verify the maximum southern bluefin that an entity may export on a consignment basis. - v.
+Reference to applicable legislation and penalties:- vi.
 Other relevant information3:-

+Penalties could range from revocation, or suspension of a fishing right in the case of serious offences in terms of section 28 of the MLRA or fines could be imposed in terms of criminal proceedings.